ABOUT DAVID REYNOLDS

 DAVID REYNOLDS – CSRT CSSW

-I founded the business in 1996, and have since developed it to becomeone of the most respected and established building preservation companies in Cornwall.
+I founded the business in 1996, and have since developed it to become a strongly established and highly regarded company.

 Day-to-day, I undertake all surveys and inspections; personally compile all reports, specifications and quotations; and attend to site management.

-I have over 32 years’ experience in surveying, treating and repairing literally thousands of buildings of many types, including many Listed buildings.
+I have over 35 years’ experience in surveying, treating and repairing literally thousands of Cornish buildings of many types, including many Listed buildings.

 Born in 1965, I grew up in the fishing village of Flushing, where my father ran the local boat yard in the 1970s.
 I attended the local Primary, Secondary and Sixth-Form schools, and in 1983 gained my first permanent job, with the Truro branch of a well-known and large building preservation company where I developed (or discovered) a keen interest for old buildings.
 I subsequently progressed my career through 2 other firms including the UKs market leader at that time.
 However, I became disillusioned by their increasingly sales- and target-orientated direction and in 1996 I set up this, my own business, to provide the personal and flexible service I feel my clients need.

-I live in Redruth, with my wife and our school-age son, in a Victorian terraced house in a quiet residential part of the town.
+I live in Redruth with my family, in a Victorian terraced house in a quiet residential part of the town.
 Despite the demands of the business I ensure that I still make time for family and social life, and occasionally to indulge in my hobbies, which include sea fishing and mountain-biking.

 Knowledge and quality are at the heart of our business.
 David Reynolds Building Preservation is a member of the following trade organisations: